-Rule of Construction (continued) institution's success with respect to student achievement and the Secretary shall not promulgate any regulation with respect to student achievement or transfer of credit.
-[491] agreements [†] .
-[488] [496] Negotiated Rulemaking Current law does not address recognized legitimacy of designated representatives from the higher education community.
+Topic Current Law S. 1642 (passed July 24, 2007) H.R.
+4137 (passed February 7, 2008) Negotiated Rulemaking Current law does not address recognized legitimacy of designated representatives from the higher education community.
 The Senate bill would not amend current law.
-The House bill requires that non-federal negotiators be individuals who are nominated by groups that have recognized legitimacy as designated representatives of major stakeholders, sectors, and constituencies in the higher education community.
-[492] Articulation Agreements Current law does not address articulation agreements.
+The House bill requires that non-federal negotiators be 'individuals who are nominated by groupswho have recognized legitimacy as designated representatives of major stakeholders, sectors, and constituencies in the higher education community."
+[494] Articulation Agreements Current law does not address articulation agreements.
 The Senate bill would not amend current law.
 The House bill requires the Secretary to carry out a program for States, in cooperation with institutions, to develop and implement comprehensive articulation agreements among institutions.
-The Secretary is to conduct a study to review the articulation agreements and will consider the extent to which States and institutions have articulation agreements, the types of articulation agreements developed the cost-savings to the participants, best practices, innovative strategies and the barriers to articulation agreements.
+The Secretary is to conduct a study to review the articulation agreements and will consider the extent to which States and institutions have articulation agreements, the types of articulation agreements developed, the cost-savings to the participants, best practices, innovative strategies and the barriers to articulation agreements.
 This program shall not limit the academic freedom or choices of institutions of higher education.
 The rule of construction applies (please see above).
-[488]
+[486A] Accreditation Process Current law does not address these provisions.
+The Senate bill would not amend current law.
+The House bill contains provisions that (1) require accreditors not to take an adverse action based on any undocumented or unpublished policy or practice and (2) require